prograils/playbook/security.md

 ## Software

-1. 2FA Auth must be turned off wherever this is possible, ensure, that you have turned it on for GSuite, GitHub, Bitbucket, Gitlab and other services we're using on a daily basis
+1. 2FA Auth must be turned on wherever this is possible, ensure, that you have turned it on for GSuite, GitHub, Bitbucket, Gitlab and other services we're using on a daily basis
 2. Computer must have auto-lock turned on, suggested timeout is 1 minute
 3. Use secure password manager, ie. [KeePassXC](https://keepassxc.org/)